-Father Erik asked Father Rafael Leon, pastor of St. Joseph the Worker in Warrenton, to assist with his vesting.
+Father Erik asked Father Marcos Leon-Angulo, pastor of St. Bernadette in Butner, to assist with his vesting.
 Father Leon was his parish priest and helped nurture his call to the priesthood by talking with him about the life of a priest.

 Now that they are ordained, each will begin his priestly vocation as a parochial vicar, who assists the pastor, at a parish.
 Father John will begin that work June 28 at St. Michael the Archangel in Cary; Father Erik begins the same day at Holy Name of Jesus Cathedral in Raleigh.

 “The thing that I can say is ordination is a beautiful thing for our diocese and for all the Christian faithful,” said Father Erik.
 “It’s also the fruit of all the hard work of the faithful in our diocese because of their donations to the BAA and vocations and all the prayers that they do for the seminarians and the people who are discerning to be a priest.
 This is a moment when everybody can see the fruit of their work.”